Byelorussian Soviet Socialist Republic: Terminology

 The latter part similar but spelled and stressed differently from Росси́я (Russia), first rose in the days of the Russian Empire, and the Russian Tsar was usually styled "the Tsar of All the Russias", as Russia or the Russian Empire was formed by three parts of Russia—the Great, Little, and White.
 This asserted that the territories are all Russian and all the peoples are also Russian; in the case of the Belarusians, that they were variants of the Russian people.

-Following the Bolshevik Revolution in 1917, the term "White Russia" caused some confusion as it was became the name of the military force that opposed the Red Bolsheviks.
+Following the Bolshevik Revolution in 1917, the term "White Russia" caused some confusion as it became the name of the so-called White military force that opposed the Red Bolsheviks.
 During the period of the Byelorussian SSR, the term Byelorussia was embraced as part of a national consciousness.
-In western Belarus, under Polish control until World War II, Byelorussia became commonly used in the regions of Białystok and Hrodna.
-Upon the establishment of the Byelorussian Socialist Soviet Republic in 1920, the term Byelorussia (its names in other languages such as English being based on the Russian form) was only used officially.
+In western Belarus, under Polish control until World War II, Byelorussia became commonly used in the regions of Białystok and Grodno.
+Upon the establishment of the Byelorussian Soviet Socialist Republic in 1920, the term Byelorussia (its names in other languages such as English being based on the Russian form) was only used officially.
 In 1936, with the proclamation of the 1936 Soviet Constitution, the republic was renamed to the Byelorussian Soviet Socialist Republic.
+In English, it was also known as the White Russian Soviet Socialist Republic.

 On 19 September 1991 the Supreme Soviet of the Byelorussian SSR renamed the Soviet republic to the Republic of Belarus, with the short form "Belarus".
 Conservative forces in the newly independent Belarus did not support the name change and opposed its inclusion in the 1991 draft of the Constitution of Belarus.